 Points to Consider while Making Snacks for Diabetics

-Check the Calorie Intake – Snacks for diabetes can become problem if they become almost as high as meals in calories.
-People often go over-board while eating snacks and consume extra calories.
-This should be avoided and each serving of snacks shall not exceed 150 calories.
+This should be avoided, and each serving of snacks shall not exceed 150 calories.
 Do not lay your hands over snacks every now and then; go for snacks only when you honestly need something to eat.

-Beware of Fat Content – Mostly people assume that low-fat foods are good snacks for diabetes.
-Sometime low-fat foods are meagrely low than so called high fat foods.
-Check the fat content before choosing what you want to eat as snacks.
+Beware of Fat Content – Most people assume that low-fat foods are good snacks for diabetes.
+Sometimes low-fat foods are measurably lower than so-called high-fat foods.

-Use Plate – Do not eat directly from bag or jar, this will let you eat more than intended.
-Always take foods out in the plate and do not run back to get more.
-This will help you in limiting quantity of snacks you are eating and also avoid excessive calorie consumption.
+Use a Plate – Do not eat directly from the bag or jar, as this will let you eat more than intended.
+Always take food out on a plate and do not run back to get more.

-Readymade Snacks – Even if you are keen to eat fresh or natural foods as snacks, there is no harm in keeping in store some readymade snacks like wholegrain crackers, sugar-less biscuits and others which are readymade snacks for diabetes.
-If ever you run out of supplies you can eat these instead of going for sugary and high fat foods.
+Readymade Snacks – Even if you are keen to eat fresh or natural foods as snacks, there is no harm in keeping in store some readymade wholegrain crackers, sugarless biscuits, and others, which are readymade snacks for diabetes.

 Snack Ideas for Diabetes